Financial Aid Appeals

 Circumstance TWO – steps for appealing your financial aid:

 - Currently enrolled students complete this FORM for 2022 – 2023

 - Fall 2023 admitted students complete this FORM for 2023-2024

 - Provide supplemental explanation and documentation (Provide clear and official documentation to support your claim such as pay stubs, letters from employer, unpaid medical bills, tax return, W-2, etc.)

-When all three steps have been completed, send the materials to firstname.lastname@example.org.
+- Submit.
+When all three of the above steps have been completed, send the materials to firstname.lastname@example.org.